 MICAT 2022 registration ends today; apply now at mica.ac.in

+MICAT is conducted to take admissions to the postgraduate programmes to MICA Ahmedabad.

-The Mudra Institute of Communications Ahmedabad (MICA) will today, November 20 conclude the online registrations for MICAT 2022.
+MICA Ahmedabad will today, November 20, conclude the online registration process for MICAT 2022.
 Candidates can apply on the official website mica.ac.in.
 MICAT 1 will be conducted on December 4, 2021 and MICAT 2 will be held on January 29, 2022.

 The applicants will be able to register for MICAT 2 from November 23, 2021 to January 16, 2022.